nik-rev/carbon/content/post/arch-install.md

 locale-gen
 ```

-Hostname
+Add your hostname:

 ```bash
 echo "arch" > /etc/hostname
 ```

-First secure the root user by setting a password
+Secure the root user by setting a password:

 ```bash
 passwd
 ```

-Add a new user as follows
+Add your user, for me it is `e` because it's 1 character and fast to type:

 ```bash
 useradd -m -k /var/empty -G wheel -s /bin/zsh e passwd e
 ```

-Add the wheel group to sudoers
+Add the wheel group to sudoers, to be able to execute commands as root with `sudo`:

 ```bash
 echo "%wheel ALL=(ALL:ALL) ALL" > /etc/sudoers.d/wheel